fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 4. Connect your GitHub account and select your repository
 5. Select the branch you want to deploy (usually `main` or `master`)

-### 3. Configure Your App
+### 3. Configure Your App Components

-#### Basic Configuration
+#### Website Component
-- Select the "Web Service" type for your app
+- Add your first component as a Web Service
 - Choose the Node.js runtime
 - Set the build command to: `npm run prepare-deploy`
 - Set the run command to: `npm run start:prod`
-- Choose an appropriate plan (Basic tier is recommended for the combined app and bot)
+- Choose an appropriate plan (Basic tier is recommended)

+#### Telegram Bot Component
+- Click "Add Component" and select "Worker"
+- Choose the same source repository
+- Set the run command to: `npm run bot`
+- Set resource size (minimal resources are usually sufficient)

-#### Environment Variables
+#### Environment Variables for Both Components
-Add the following environment variables:
+Add the following environment variables to both components:
 - `DATABASE_URL`: Your PostgreSQL connection string (you'll get this in step 4)
+- `DATABASE_PROVIDER`: Set to `postgresql`
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather
 - `NEXTAUTH_SECRET`: Generate a secure random string (use `openssl rand -base64 32`)
 - `NEXTAUTH_URL`: The URL of your deployed app (e.g., `https://your-app-name.ondigitalocean.app`)